 Now, up to this point, it seems to be that Peels’s proposal could be subjected, at least preliminarily, to the same objection we have mobilized against Winters’s: even if, after forming the belief “Dr. Transparent will give me $10”, we can reflectively discover that Dr. Transparent now has something to “read” in our minds, and therefore we have evidence that justification to believe that he will very probably give us the money, it is not clear at all how, a moment before, when we still had no evidence that he would give us the moneyjustification to believe, what we formed might have been a belief nonetheless.
 In fact, from our cognitive perspective before forming the belief, it was also possible that he would not give us the money.
 We needed to form a belief, “Dr. Transparent will give me $10”, for which we knew that we had no evidencejustification, in order to have, a moment later, reflective evidence of the fact that we had given Dr. Transparent something to read.
 But then, just as in Winters’s “tiger vs. man” example, we seem to have landed in a situation of the type “I know there is no evidencejustification for pbelieving that p but I still believe that p”.
 In other words, it is not the case that, in TDB cases, we come to believe that p by a basic or direct act, in spite of the fact that Peels shared with Winters the demand that a voluntary belief should be acquired in this direct way.
 In fact, the moment from which we can be said to actually believe that p is the moment from which we can, upon reflection, find that we have groundsjustification for believing p instead of not p.
 And this, in turn, only takes place from the moment in which we realize that we have done something (“choosing to believe” that p) which will trigger Dr. Transparent “reading” of our belief, and consequently his decision to give us money.
 Before that moment, however, if we reflect as to whether p, we are well aware that we have no groundsjustification for believing it−a state which can hardly be called one of belief.
 Therefore, the belief will only emerge indirectly, as the result of a reflection on a state which is not itself a belief.

+Is Peels’ proposal amenable to the same objection as Winters’s?
+Once again on the problem of acquisition